Ways to Give

-As you consider your financial and estate planning, we hope that you will consider us.
+As you plan your charitable contributions, we hope that you will consider the Local Office on Aging.
 Not only can we put your gifts to good use, we can also save you tax dollars through the charitable deduction and the avoidance of capital gains.

 Gifts of Cash

-Your sponsorship donation will help seniors in need in our community, by underwriting the costs of one of our signature events: Soup for Seniors or Let’s Give Lunch.
+Your sponsorship donation will help seniors in need in our community, by underwriting the costs of one of our signature events: Soup for Seniors, the Health Fair, or Let’s Give Lunch.
 Your business will be seen by thousands of older adults in the Roanoke/Botetourt/Alleghany/Craig areas.
-We also have naming opportunities in LOA’s Center for Health & Wellness, where your name will be featured prominently on permanent signage in the building or in the Outdoor Fitness Area.

 Gifts of Stock